sagar-tan/Vakeen_V1.1/legal-assistant/ollama-setup.md

 # Setting Up Ollama for Legal Assistant

+**IMPORTANT: You MUST install Ollama before using this application!**

-This guide will help you set up Ollama to run Llama locally for the Legal Assistant application.
+This guide will help you set up Ollama to run AI models locally for the Legal Assistant application.

-## Why Ollama?
+## What is Ollama?

-Ollama provides a simple way to run powerful large language models (like Llama) locally on your machine without:
+Ollama is an application that lets you run powerful AI models on your own computer without:
 - API keys
 - Usage fees
 - Sending your data to third-party services

 ## Installation Instructions

-### Step 1: Install Ollama
+### Step 1: Install Ollama (REQUIRED)

 #### Windows
 1. Download the installer from the [Ollama website](https://ollama.ai/download)
 2. Run the installer and follow the instructions
-3. Once installed, Ollama will run as a background service on `http://localhost:11434`
+3. Restart your computer after installation
+4. The Ollama service should start automatically

 #### macOS
 1. Download from [Ollama website](https://ollama.ai/download)